 Are Cryptocurrencies A Scam?

-Trading cryptocurrencies, as one of the sources of income, is experiencing a boom in popularity today.
-Having appeared on the Internet, digital currencies entailed a real chain reaction.
-Literally anybody is aware of their fantastic potential.
-Almost the whole world community, most governments are concerned about the uncontrolled growth of the popularity of crypto assets.
-Well, you already know what crypto assets are and how to earn them, but you’d like to learn the whole truth about it.
+Trading cryptocurrencies as a source of income is experiencing a boom in popularity today.
+Since appearing on the Internet, digital currencies have created a chain reaction.
+Literally anyone can realize their fantastic potential.
+Almost the entire world, including most governments, is concerned about the uncontrolled growth of the popularity of crypto assets.
+Well, you already know what crypto assets are and how to earn them, but you’d like to learn the whole truth about them.

 - 1. How do cryptocurrencies work?